 Section 5.1 Officers and Executive Committee

-A. The officers of the Chapter shall be an elected President, an elected Vice-President, and an elected Member-At-Large.
+A. The officers of the Chapter shall be an elected President, an elected Vice-President, and two elected Members-At-Large.

 B. The President will appoint the treasurer and the secretary with approval of the membership.